ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 ## Percent-Encoded Strings {#percent}

-To accommodate non-ASCII content, this section defines a percent-encoding based upon {{Section 2.1 of URI}}.
+A percent-encoded string is a String ({{Section 3.3.3 of STRUCTURED-FIELDS}}) with additional processing before serialisation and after parsing, to accommodate non-ASCII content.

 This encoding is only used on values whose definitions explicitly invoke it.

-A percent-encoded string is a String ({{Section 3.3.3 of STRUCTURED-FIELDS}}) with additional processing before serialisation and after parsing.

 ### Serialization